cuttlebelle/cuttlebelle/README.md

 ## Tests

-We use [Jest](https://facebook.github.io/jest/) for unit tests.
+I got an [end-to-end test script](https://github.com/dominikwilkowski/cuttlebelle/blob/master/tests/tester.js) that compares fixtures to what cuttlebelle generates.
+In each of those folders I test for [specific things](https://github.com/dominikwilkowski/cuttlebelle/blob/master/tests/tester.js#L30) and make sure the checksum of the generated files match the fixtures.
+In addition to that I created as many [unit tests](https://github.com/dominikwilkowski/cuttlebelle/tree/master/tests/__unit__) as I can via [Jest](https://facebook.github.io/jest/).

-- `npm run test` to run the tests
+- `npm run test` to run all tests
+- `npm run test:end-to-end` will run the end-to-end test only
+- `npm run test:unit-test` will run the unit test only
-- `npm run test:detail` will give you coverage infos
+- `npm run test:detail` will give you coverage infos for the unit tests
 - `npm run test:watch` will spin up the jest watch